antonysama/Abstractive_Summarization/README.md

 (Use colab use notebook for python3.
 On stand-alone computer, I run 'conda activate p36')

-**Set Up**
+**Set Up:**

-- On colab google drive, I have cloned 'nlpyang/PreSumm'
+- On colab-google drive, I have already cloned the repo 'nlpyang/PreSumm' for use
-- I imported all requirements, including pyrouge.
-Downloaded the CNN/DM pre-preprocessed files onto 'bert_data.'
-Downloaded  pretrained  model onto 'models'.
-The python files for these operations are in master above as .ipynb files.
+- I have imported all the requirements, including pyrouge.
+And, sownloaded the (CNN/DM) pre-preprocessed files onto 'bert_data.'
+I downloaded  pretrained  model onto 'models'.
+For reference, I placed the .ipynb files in master above.
 - I downloaded the stanford-core nlp onto the 'stanford' folder.
-Each time you geet started do the following:
+So, each time you run do the following:

     %%bash